-1.2.13 Chancellor's Decision.
+1.2.7 Chancellor's Decision.

-The Chancellor shall base the decision on the report of the Review Panel and the record of evidence from the hearing.
+The Chancellor shall base the decision on the report of the Review Panel and the record evidence from the hearing.
 The Chancellor may, in their discretion, consult with the Review Panel.
 While the findings and recommendations of the Review Panel are entitled to appropriate deference, the final campus-based decision is the Chancellor's.

 Within forty-five (45) calendar days after receiving the Review Panel's report, the Chancellor shall notify the Petitioner and the Respondent(s) of the decision.
-The Chancellor's written decision must set out the Petitioner's appeal rights to the UNC Board of Trustees

-1.2.14 Appeals to the WCU Board of Trustees.

 If the Chancellor concurs with a recommendation of the Review Panel that is favorable to the Petitioner, the Chancellor's decision shall be final.
-If the Chancellor either declines to accept a recommendation that is favorable to the Petitioner or concurs in a recommendation that is unfavorable to the Petitioner, the Petitioner may appeal the decision by filing a written notice of appeal with the UNC Board of Trustees, by submitting such notice to the Chancellor, by certified mail, return receipt requested, or by another means that provides proof of delivery, within fourteen (14) calendar days after receipt of the Chancellor's decision.
+If the Chancellor either declines to accept a recommendation that is favorable to the Petitioner or concurs in a recommendation that is unfavorable to the Petitioner, the Petitioner may appeal the decision by filing a written notice of appeal with the WCU Board of Trustees.

+1.2.8 Appeals to the WCU Board of Trustees.

+Appeals to the Board of Trustees shall be submitted to the Chancellor, by email, with copy to the General Counsel, within fourteen (14) calendar days after receipt of the Chancellor's decision.
 The notice must contain a brief statement of the basis for the appeal.
-The purpose of appeal to the Board of Trustees is to assure: (i) that the campus-based process for reviewing the decision was not materially flawed, so as to raise questions about whether the Petitioner's contentions were fairly and reliably considered; (ii) that the result reached by the Chancellor was not clearly erroneous; and (iii) that the decision was not contrary to controlling law or policy.
-[Section 604.C(2) of The Code]
+The purpose of appeal to the Board of Trustees is to assure: (i) that the campusbased process for reviewing the decision was not materially flawed, so as to raise questions about whether the Petitioner's contentions were fairly and reliably considered; (ii) that the result reached by the Chancellor was not clearly erroneous; and (iii) that the decision was not contrary to controlling law or policy.
+[Section 604.C (2) of The Code]